 Burly big wheeler built in Bristol

-Introducing the new Starling Cycles Murmur, a steel framed single pivot 29er with fairly progressive geometry handcrafted in the UK.
+The Starling Murmur is already a cult classic, a steel framed single pivot 29er with fairly progressive geometry handcrafted in the UK.

 - Hand built in steel in Bristol